-British Red Cross 150th anniversary essays: the case for change in a time of crisis12/05/2021 - by the Climate Centre
+British Red Cross 150th anniversary essays: the case for change in a time of crisis

 The British Red Cross has published a collection of essays to mark its 150th anniversary, including one on climate by Nisreen Elsaim, Chair of UN Secretary General’s Youth Advisory Group on Climate Change, which stresses that all countries must have an equal opportunity to influence climate negotiations – with a particular emphasis on the role of young people.

 The collection brings together leading thinkers, outlining what they see as the current challenges across three major humanitarian issues: health inequalities, displacement and migration, and disasters and emergencies.